Zivver – Bug Bounty Program

 - Horizontal and vertical privilege escalation

-- Cross Origin Resource Sharing (CORS) with real security impact
+- Cross-Origin Resource Sharing (CORS) with real security impact

 - Cleartext Transmission of Sensitive Information (passwords etc.)